 If you have livestock and pasture and are using continuous grazing management, you can double your returns by adopting basic rotational grazing, or increase your returns up to 10 times by adopting managed rotational grazing techniques that involve higher stocking densities.
+To achieve this, it would take years of soil-building to decrease expenses and increase production.
 With current commodity prices, managed rotational grazing can help you make more than the return from corn on owned ground or soybeans on cash rent.
 If you don't have cattle, the advent of portable electric fence and watering options makes it possible to contract with nearby livestock farmers to reintegrate cattle into your row-cropping operation.

 The Pasture Project, working with partners such as the Land Stewardship Project, found that, "...cattle grazing on winter cover crops can provide significant soil health and on-farm economic benefits, particularly when cover crop mixes are diverse and combined with adaptive high-stock density grazing practices."
 See Allen Williams et al.